Abdominal / Duplication Cysts

 Abdominal cyst is a general term used to describe a rare, congenital birth defect that causes an irregular mass of tissue to grow in a baby’s abdomen.
 Growths can appear anywhere along the gastrointestinal tract or reproductive organs like the ovaries.
 Surgery is the most common treatment for cysts.Learn More

 Functional abdominal pain is a common problem that interferes with a child’s daily life.
 Some red flags to look for include weight loss, vomiting, lack of energy and bloody diarrhea.
 A physician can perform tests to determine the cause of abdominal pain.
 Treatment plans vary depending on the cause.Learn More

-Acanthosis nigricans is a dark patch that appears on on your neck, armpit, under the breast or a skin crease.
-It is usually a sign that your body is making extra insulin that it cannot use well.Learn More
+This Helping Hand™ discusses acanthosis nigricans (AN), which is a dark patch that appears on a child's neck, armpit, under the breast or a skin crease.
+It is usually a sign that the body is making extra insulin that it cannot use well.Learn More

 Helping Hands Patient Education Materials

 Written and illustrated by medical, nursing and allied health professionals at Nationwide Children's Hospital, Helping Hand instructions are intended as a supplement to verbal instructions provided by a medical professional.
 The information is periodically reviewed and revised to reflect our current practice.
 However, Nationwide Children's Hospital is not responsible for any consequences resulting from the use or misuse of the information in the Helping Hands.